Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Tubular elliptic root systems and their Coxeter elements

 Especially $\Phi=\{\delta\in H_\Z\,|\, I(\delta,\delta)=2\}$. \end{theorem}

 \begin{remarks} (i) In rank $n=3$ this is not true.
-There are two irreducible simply-laced elliptic root systems of rank 3.
+There are two irreducible simply laced elliptic root systems of rank 3.
 They are called $A_1^{(1,1)}$ and $A_1^{(1,1)*}$ in \cite{SaK85}.
 The second one does not fit into Theorem \ref{t4.3}.
 See also \cite[Ch.
 2, Prop 4.2 and Table 4.5]{AABDP97} for descriptions of them.

 (ii) The last statement follows from $\Phi\cong\oooo{\Phi}+\Rad(I)$ and $\oooo{\Phi}=\{\delta\in\oooo{H_\Z}\,|\, \oooo{I}(\delta,\delta)=2\}$.